Driving in Germany - The Autobahn Rules

 My first time driving on the Autobahn in Germany was an experience I won’t soon forget.
-Not being the most confident driver this was foremost a scary experience for me as cars ‘flew’ passed me while I tried to gather the courage to hit 130km/h.
-Now, a few years later, the speeding cars don’t surprise me anymore and I can say that even I have hit 171 km/h…only once…but still!
+Not being the most confident driver, this was most of all a scary experience.
+Cars ‘flew’ passed me while I tried to gather the courage to hit the required speed of 130km/h.
+Now, a few years later, the cars racing passed me don’t scare me anymore and I can say that even I have hit 171 km/h…only once…but still!

-Here are some rules and guidelines to keep in mind when driving on the German highways, also known as the Autobahn.
+Here are some rules and guidelines to keep in mind when driving on the German highways.

 Merging onto the Autobahn

 When entering the highway It is important to accelerate quickly.
-Ideally, before you enter, you reach a similar speed as the other drivers on the highway.
-Make sure you make use of the entire entry ramp, this gives you the best opportunity to get up to the right speed.
+Before you enter onto the Autobahn, you should have reached a similar speed as the other drivers on the highway.
+Make sure you use the entire entry ramp, this gives you the best opportunity to get up to the right speed.
 On the entry ramp you are allowed to exceed the speed limit and overtake on the right if this is necessary to enter the Autobahn safely.
-Contrary to when you leave the autobahn, then it is not allowed to exceed speed and overtake on the right, except when there is a traffic jam then you can cautiously overtake on the right while leaving the highway.
+This is contrary to when you exit the autobahn, then it is not allowed to exceed speed and overtake on the right, except when there is a traffic jam then you can cautiously overtake on the right while exiting the highway.

 Using the emergency lane

 One of the most important rules is properly using (or not using) the emergency lane.
-The emergency lane is only to be used it for cars with breakdown and for emergency vehicles needing to reach their destination quickly.
-Be aware: it is forbidden to use the emergency lane during a traffic jam or stopping for a quick break.
+The emergency lane is ONLY to be used for cars with breakdown and for emergency vehicles needing to reach their destination quickly.
+Be aware: it is also forbidden to use the emergency lane during a traffic jam or stopping for a quick break.